Banff Olympic Torch Relay

 Filed under Where to Stay

-With the fantastic early season snow at the ski areas around Banff, now could be a good time to plan your next Banff ski trip.
+With decent snow at the ski areas around Banff, now could be a good time to plan your next Banff ski trip.
 To narrow your choices, we have featured ski packages from 3 standards of hotel, each of which offers savings compared to booking accommodation and ski passes separately.

 If you are looking for a good standard of hotel in downtown Banff, the Mount Royal Hotel has a great deal for a 3 night stay with breakfast and a 3 day tri-area lift pass (which can be used at Sunshine Village, Lake Louise, or Norquay) including ski bus, costing from $784.56 to $994.56 plus taxes for 2 people in a standard room.